 NATIONAL MERIT SCHOLARSHIPS are annual awards through the National Merit Scholarship Program.
 The competition for these awards begins when the students take the PSAT/NMSQT in their junior year of high school.
 Students eligible to continue in the National Merit competition are contacted by the National Merit Scholarship Corporation.
 At USC Upstate, Merit Scholarships are \$500 annually and are renewable for four years of undergraduate study if the student maintains at least a 3.0 cumulative GPA.
-Students receiving other general USC Upstate scholarships may also receive a Merit Scholarship; the total general USC Upstate scholarship package for such students, however, may not exceed the resident, on-campus, cost-of-attendance figure.
+Students receiving other general USC Upstate scholarship package for such students, however, may not exceed the resident, on-campus, cost-of-attendance figure.
 To be eligible, students must be accepted by USC Upstate, be designated a National Merit finalist, and have listed USC Upstate as their first choice on the National Merit application.